 Treatment starts with non-surgical options

-Dr. Zampini was trained by Michael W. Groff, MD, a neurosurgeon and the Director of Spinal Neurosurgery at Brigham Health, where the two now work side-by-side to evaluate, diagnose and treat patients with conditions that affect the neck and back.
+Dr. Zampini was trained by Michael W. Groff, MD, a neurosurgeon and the Director of Spinal Neurosurgery at the Brigham.
+The two now work side-by-side to evaluate, diagnose and treat patients with conditions that affect the neck and back.

 While Dr. Groff and Dr. Zampini are both spine surgeons, they don’t operate until a patient has exhausted all non-surgical options.
 In fact, 90 percent of patients experiencing back and neck pain won’t need spine surgery.